Intrinsic Diophantine approximation on quadric hypersurfaces: Estimating the measure

-\end{claim} \begin{subproof} It is well-known (e.g.\ \cite[(8.38)]{Knapp}\footnote{The sign difference between \cite[(8.38)]{Knapp} and the present formula is due to Knapp's convention of assuming that $\mfn$ is the union of the positive root spaces, while we assume that $\mfn$ is the union of the negative root spaces (cf.\ \eqref{contractingweyl}).}) that $\rho_P(g_\tt) = e^{-\rho(\tt)}$, where $\rho$ is the sum of the positive roots of $A$, counting multiplicity.
-So to demonstrate the claim, we must show that $\rho = \ss^T$.
+\end{claim} \begin{subproof} It is well-known (see e.g.\ \cite[(8.38)]{Knapp}\Footnote{The sign difference between \cite[(8.38)]{Knapp} and the present formula is due to Knapp's convention of assuming that $\mfn$ is the union of the positive root spaces, while we assume that $\mfn$ is the union of the negative root spaces (cf.\ \eqref{contractingweyl}).}) that $\rho_P(g_\tt) = e^{-\rho(\tt)}$, where $\rho$ is the sum of the positive roots of $A$, counting multiplicity.

+So to demonstrate the claim, we must show that $\rho(\tt) = \ss\cdot\tt$.
 One verifies that the positive roots of $A$ are of the form

 with corresponding root spaces

 In particular, the multiplicity of the root $\lambda_{i,j,\pm}$ is $1$, and the multiplicity of the root $\lambda_i$ is $(d + 1 - 2\Qrank)$.
 Thus